 However, you can't focus on thoughts this way.
 You can safely go into sensory things, but you have to pull back from thoughts.
 At the same time, you can't block out or ignore them.
 They do carry important messages and need at least a moment's attention.
 Usually by the time you label them, the mind has already assessed their importance and whether you can afford to drop them or not.

 Being able to name your thoughts -- "Stephen, TV, work, Paris" -- will disarm most, but not all, of them.
-Often a thought won't let you go till you face the feelings behind it.
+Often a thought won't let you go until you face the feelings behind it.
 If you chronically overeat, "food" can be too superficial a word to identify what's going on.
 Or if you're worried about a drug-addicted daughter, saying "Angela" doesn't encompass the matter.

 If naming the content of a thought doesn't do much, then try naming the feeling behind it -- despair, or desire, or misery or contempt, for example.
 This will give a fuller picture.
 Often you can't think of any single word that fits.
 However, just to let the feeling register in consciousness usually quiets it down.